 - (1) On August 24, 2005, we converted from a limited liability company to a taxable corporation.
 The reported acquisition cost of shares of common stock represents the value of the capital contributions originally made to acquire the limited liability company interests that were converted into common stock upon such conversion plus capital contributions for which no additional interests were issued, less capital distributions. - (2) The special distribution is being paid in respect of our common stock, Series A convertible preferred stock, and Series C preferred stock, in each case on an as-converted basis.
-Upon the closing of this offering, shares of the Series A convertible preferred stock will convert into shares of common stock on a 1,826-for-one basis and shares of the Series C preferred stock will convert into shares of common stock at a rate equal to their liquidation preference per share divided by the initial public offering price per share, which is estimated to be \$19.00 per share, which is the midpoint of the range set forth on the cover page of this prospectus. - (3) Represents shares held of record by the Endeavour Entities.
+Upon the closing of this offering, the outstanding shares of the Series A convertible preferred stock will convert into 10,870,178 shares of common stock and the outstanding shares of the Series C preferred stock will convert into 2,233,333 shares of common stock. - (3) Represents shares held of record by the Endeavour Entities.
 Messrs.
 Chad N. Heath and D. Mark Dorman, each of whom is a managing director of Endeavour Capital IV, LLC., the general partner of each of the Endeavour Entities, are members of our board of directors. - (4) Represents shares held of record by 220 GCU, L.P., 220 Education, L.P., 220-SigEd, L.P., and SV One, L.P. - (5) Represents shares held of record by Rich Crow Enterprises, LLC and Masters Online, LLC, of which Brent Richardson, Chris Richardson, and Staci Buse are members and, in each case, which are attributable to, and beneficially owned by, Brent Richardson, Chris Richardson, or Staci Buse, as applicable. - (6) Represents shares held of record by Rich Crow Enterprises, LLC, of which John Crowley is a member, which are attributable to, and beneficially owned by, John Crowley.

 For additional information regarding share ownership, see "Beneficial Ownership of Common Stock."